 Anas Saleem is a writer and photographer based in Faisalabad, Pakistan.
 He joined Global Voices as Urdu Lingua Editor in September 2017.

-He is the founder of Everyday Pakistan, an award-winning visual storytelling platform defying stereotypes and bridging cultural gaps.
+He is the founder of Everyday Pakistan, an award-winning visual storytelling platform defying stereotypes and bridging cultural gaps by showcasing the complexity & colorfulness of everyday life in Pakistan.
 He is also a member of the advisory board of The Everyday Projects.

-His opinions and blogs are published in Huffpost, Hindustan Times, Express News, Dunya News & Youth Ki Awaaz.
+His opinions and blogs are published in HuffPost, Hindustan Times, Express News, Dunya News, Parhlo, Advox, and Youth Ki Awaaz.

 Latest posts by Anas Saleem